senesozdel/markdownRenderer/README.md

    - It sanitizes rendered HTML (e.g., `rehype-sanitize`).

 5. **IndexedDB Persistence**
    - Custom hook for saving/loading settings & documents.
+   - The last document worked on is saved instantly.
+Thus, the user can access the last document even if he refreshes the page.
+(It is constantly saving the last file to the DB.)

+##  How to Run
+1. **Clone the repo**
+   -git clone repoAdress
+2. **Install dependencies**
+   -npm install or yarn install
+3. **Run the app**
+   -check the package.json file for the command to run the app -yarn next dev or npm run dev